-Momus Ristorante, located in Via Arco, is a classic Italian restaurant that focuses on a great selection of pizzas, fresh from its traditional wood burning oven, a choice of pastas, lasagna and risotto, as well as Italian desserts.
-The specialties of the house are the pizza margherita that comes with mozzarella and fresh basil and the crostata ai fruitti di bosco, which is a traditional Italian fruit cake.
+Momus Ristorante, located in Via Arco, is a classic Italian restaurant that focusses on a great selection of pizzas – fresh from its traditional wood burning oven – a choice of pastas, lasagna and risotto, as well as Italian desserts.
+The specialties of the house are the margherita pizza that comes with mozzarella and fresh basil and the crostata ai frutti di bosco, which is a traditional Italian fruit cake.
 This is the perfect place to experience authentic Milanese culinary culture at very reasonable prices.

 For meals that conjure home cooking by Nonna with a distinctly Tuscan flair, Bice is a must-visit.
 Watch the chefs work their magic in the open kitchen as they create silky homemade pasta to mix with bottarga cream or fragrant basil pesto.
 Comfortable and unpretentious, the restaurant has been a favourite among Milan’s rich and famous for over eight decades.

 Nestled deep in the centre of Brera, Il Consolare offers seafood with a focus on locally caught, high-quality produce – from oysters and scampi to octopus and lobster.
 The interior is light-filled and stylish, with a small but expertly selected wine list to perfectly complement the simple, flavoursome dishes.
 Attentive, friendly staff are always ready and willing to recommend pairings if you’re after a nudge in the right direction.